Wednesday, 2 April 2025

 Apple launched Apple Intelligence, an AI system for the iPhone, iPad, and Mac that enhances apps with new capabilities while ensuring privacy.

-At WWDC 2024, Apple unveiled a revolutionary system designed to empower you and elevate your iPhone, iPad, and Mac experience.
+At WWDC 2024, Apple unveiled a revolutionary AI system designed to empower you and elevate your iPhone, iPad, and Mac experience.
 This intelligent system is poised to understand your personal context, delivering relevant and invaluable insights, thereby enabling you to take full control and make the most of your Apple devices.

 Apple Intelligence will be integrated into the latest operating systems: iOS 18, iPadOS 18, and macOS Sequoia.
-Providing advanced AI capabilities aims to improve the you use for work, communication, and creative expression.
+Providing advanced AI capabilities aims to improve the apps you use for work, communication, and creative expression.

 Apple Intelligence capabilities